Tulip-Writer/yjs-orderedtree/README.md

 #### `createNode(parentKey: string, nodeKey: string, value: object | boolean | string | number | Uint8Array | Y.AbstractType): void`

-Creates a Node with the given parent and the given value
+Creates a Node with the given parent and the given value.
+All YTree objects have a default node (the root node) with the key "root".

 ```javascript
 yTree.createNode("root", yTree.generateNodeKey(), "a_value");